-This Super Bowl guessing game makes watching any football game way more fun!
+This Super Bowl question game makes watching any football game way more fun!
 Simply print out the game sheets, guess the answers, and see who gets the most things right about the game.
 No football knowledge or skills needed – just a fun way to get everyone involved and having a good time!

 Super Bowl Guessing Game

 One of my most popular Super Bowl posts is these Super Bowl commercial bingo cards.
 I think people love them so much because you can play without really knowing anything about the game, so they’re fun for all ages and all football interest levels!

-This Super Bowl guessing game is a fun one because like the bingo cards, anyone can play and you really only need to know football basics (but if you don’t, you can ask someone) – not really anything else.
+This Super Bowl question game is a fun one because like the bingo cards, anyone can play and you really only need to know football basics (but if you don’t, you can ask someone) – not really anything else.

 And I’m calling it a Super Bowl guessing game but really it’s just a football game guessing game.
 If you aren’t having a Super Bowl party, – play during a college game, NFL game, or honestly even a high school football game if that’s your jam.

 It’s just picking one of two (or three) choices for each of the questions and anyone can win.

-We played this weekend during the Chiefs vs Texans game (go Chiefs), and it was a lot of fun to see who came out victorious at the end of the game.
+We’ve played during all sorts of different games, and it’s always a lot of fun to see who comes out victorious at the end of the game.